 While having and understanding your past sales data is crucial for creating accurate sales forecasts, there are several other valuable insights in your company, which is why you need to ensure you include the following data in your forecasting process:

-• Product: How do product launches factor into your overall forecast?
-Create a well-rounded sales forecast by including data about any new products you’re considering launching.
+- Product: How do product launches factor into your overall forecast?
+Create a well-rounded sales forecast by including data about new products you’re considering launching.

 6. Review Prior Sales Forecasts

-Consider how did your sales team perform this year and last year?
-Remember to compare the data you currently have to the prior year’s forecast alongside noting discrepancies or variations you notice.
+Consider how your sales team performed this year and last year.
+Remember to compare the current data to the prior year’s forecast alongside noting discrepancies or variations you notice.
 While working through this data, ask yourself:

 7. Keep Your Sales Team Accountable

-Whichever sales forecasting method you decide to use, you must immediately communicate changes and decisions to sales reps – another reason to invest in a robust CRM that helps inform sales reps about every interaction between them and leads.
+Whichever sales forecasting method you choose, you must immediately communicate changes and decisions to sales reps – another reason to invest in a robust CRM that helps inform sales reps about every interaction between them and leads.

 However, you must also hold them accountable for their sales performance and the sales quotas and forecasts you’ve provided.
-Ultimately, we can’t control what goes on outside our business, but we can control what goes on inside them.
-We want to help your team perform at their best, so download your free sales performance improvement plan and support them in staying motivated, focused, and accountable.
+Ultimately, we can’t control what goes on outside our business but can control what goes on inside them.
+We want to help your team perform at their best, so download your free sales performance improvement plan and help them stay motivated, focused, and accountable.

 Tips for Better Sales Forecasting

-Use Sales Forecasting Software: To accurately forecast sales, you’re going to need the following:
+Use Sales Forecasting Software: To forecast sales accurately, you’re going to need the following:

-Monitor these indicators closely to spot changes in customer behaviour or market dynamics that may impact sales.
+Monitor these indicators closely to spot changes in customer behavior or market dynamics that may impact sales.

 Foster Communication with Customers: Engage in regular conversations to understand their needs, challenges, and expectations to help you anticipate changes in demand and adjust your forecasts accordingly.